 What is SPF?

 SPF or Sender Policy Framework is a form of email authentication that determines the mail servers allowed to deliver mails for your domain.
-SPF helps defend your domain from spoofing and will ensure the proper transmission of your messages.
-Mail servers that have received an email from your domain use SPF to check the messages that appear to come from your domain are really from your domain.
+SPF alerts you about emails sent from a compromised relay server.
+Mail servers that have received an email from your domain use SPF to check if the messages from your domain are from the proclaimed sender server.

 How does SPF work?